YuBlum/brackeys25/ideas.md

 ## Agility
 Your coordination and speed.

-Determines how effective fast your attacks are.
+Determines how fast your attacks and yourself are.

 The higher your agility the heaviness of weapons becomes less effective:
 | Agi. | Heaviness impact   |
 |------|--------------------|
 | 0    | 100%               |